mblabwsu/figures/README.md

 Example code to make figures for publications

 To make publication quality figures in matplotlib takes a bit of work, but is well worth the effort.
+The basic idea is to customize matplotlib parameters to have spacings and fontsizes suitable for a single (3.5") or double (7") column figure.
+This is shown below.

 ```
 import pandas as pd